How to Gain Weight as a Vegan-13 Tips & Tricks to Bulking

 As you can see in the picture above I’ve chosen a few plant foods and plotted out their calorie density, in this case calories per 100 g.

-Even though you're not really eating a whole bunch of calories, the sheer food volume will literally stretch your stomach walls, which in turn sends chemical signals to your brain that you've had enough.
+Even though you’re not really eating a whole bunch of calories, the sheer food volume will literally stretch your stomach walls, which in turn sends chemical signals to your brain that you’ve had enough (1).

 Here’s what you want to do if you classify as a vegan hardgainer:

-Eat more of the calorie-dense plant-based foods such as refined carbohydrates, dried fruits, and nuts and seeds.
+Eat more of the calorie-dense plant-based foods such as refined carbohydrates, dried fruits, starchy vegetables, almond butter and other nuts, seeds.

 I’ll get back to this topic later on when discussing some specific awesome vegan foods for bulking up.